Graph quilting: graphical model selection from partially observed covariances: Simulations

-We now investigate the graph recovery performance of the graph structure estimators $\hat{\mathcal{E}}_S^{\tau,\xi}$ and $\hat{\mathcal{E}}_U^{\tau,\xi_1,\xi_2}$ in Definition~\ref{def:graphest}.
-We consider several scenarios with various values of minimal joint sample size $\bar n$ and relative size of $O^c$ given by $\eta$, for the estimation of the graph models {\it (vi)-(viii)} with $p=100$ nodes:\ Erd\H{o}s-R\'{e}nyi $ER(p=100,\pi=0.05)$ and Barab\'{a}si-Albert $BA(p=100,p_0=1)$.
-We quantify the graph performance in terms of the area under the ROC curve (AUC), which summarizes the sensitivity and specificity across changes of the penalty parameter $\lambda$ and the hyperparameters $\tau$, $\xi$, $ \xilo $ and $\xiup$ (Definition~\ref{def:graphest}).
-Figure~\ref{fig:sim2} displays the AUC in $O$ (blue curves) and $O^c$ (black and red curves) as functions of the minimal joint sample size $\bar n$ and relative size of $O^c$ given by $\eta$ for the two graph types.
-The AUC in $O$ degrades with $\eta$ but steadily increases with $\bar n$ converging to 1 for any $\eta$.
-On the other hand, the AUC in $O^c$ is based either on the set $\hat{\mathcal{E}}_{S,O^c}=\hat{\mathcal{S}}_\xi$ (red curve) or the set $\hat{\mathcal{E}}_{U,O^c}=\hat{\mathcal{U}}_{\xilo,\xiup}$ (black curve); the likely presence of false positives can produce a low specificity explaining the systematically lower AUC that, however, stays well above the level 0.5 of random edge assignment.
+\less We now investigate the graph recovery performance of the graph estimator $\hat{\mathcal{E}}$ produced by Algorithm~\ref{algo:fullrecoveryKn}.
+We consider several scenarios with number of nodes $p=50,100,200$, minimal joint sample sizes $200\le\bar n\le 10,000 $, and missingness proportions $\eta=0.1,0.2$.
+We quantify the graph quilting recovery performance in terms of the area under the ROC curve (AUC), summarizing the sensitivity and specificity across changes of the input parameters $\Lambda_{ij}=\lambda$ $\forall(i,j)$, $\tau$, $\tau_0$, and $ \tau_1 $ of Algorithm~\ref{algo:fullrecoveryKn}.
+Figure~\ref{fig:sim2} displays the AUC about the recovery of $E_O$, $E_{O^c}$, and the theoretical superset $\mathcal{S}_{\rm off}$ for an Erd\H{o}s-R\'{e}nyi graph $ER(p,\pi=p^{-1})$ (Appendix~\ref{app:simdet1}).
+The AUC about the recovery of $E_O$ robustly stays close to 1 for any $p$, $\bar n$, and $\eta$.
+The AUC about the recovery of $E_{O^c}$ and $\mathcal{S}_{\rm off}$, as expected, degrades with larger $p$ and $\eta$, but steadily increases with $\bar n$.